astronomer/astronomer/docs/getting-started.md

 ## Get started with the new CLI

-For a breakdown of subcommands and corresponding descriptions, you can run: `$ astro help`
+For a breakdown of subcommands and corresponding descriptions, you can run: `astro help`

 When you're ready, run the following in a project directory: `astro airflow init`